basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/Configuring-Riak-CS.md

 ### Tuning

-We strongly recommend you that you [[increase the value of the `pb_backlog` setting|Configuring Riak for CS#Setting-Up-Riak-to-Use-Protocol-Buffers]] in Riak.
+We strongly recommend you that you increase the value of the [[`pb_backlog` setting|Configuring Riak#Setting-Up-Riak-to-Use-Protocol-Buffers]] in Riak.
 When a Riak CS node is started, each connection pool begins to establish connections to Riak.
 This can result in a [[thundering herd problem|http://en.wikipedia.org/wiki/Thundering_herd_problem]] in which connections in the pool believe they are connected to Riak, but in reality some of the connections have been reset.
 Due to TCP `RST` packet